13paras/13paras/README.md

   * 🌍  I'm based in India
   * 🖥️  See my portfolio at [#MyPorfolio](https://peaceful-torte-a59e0d.netlify.app/)
   * ✉️  You can contact me at [parassakarwal@gmail.com](mailto:parassakarwal@gmail.com)
-  * 🧠  Embarking on a journey to conquer Node.js, while continuing to master the realm of React.js!
+  * 🧠  Embarking on a journey to become master of FullStack!
   * 🤝  I’m eager to collaborate on amazing projects as a frontend developer.
 I aspire to learn new skills and grow in this domain.